GZToronto/wrc-hereforhelp/wrc-react/src/Guided Pathway.md

 # Blurb beside guided pathway:

 Sexual harassment is any unwelcome conduct, comment, gesture, or contact that is gender-related or sexual in nature that makes the recipient feel uncomfortable, unsafe, offended, or humiliated, whether intended or not.

+# TOOL Headline

+??? some sort of "we've got you" casual statement